-- C. No PRD shall be granted approval if the project's base zone and General Plan land use designation are inconsistent, pursuant to General Plan Tables LU-5, LU-6 and LU-7. - D. Transfer of density.
-When two or more General Plan land use designations or base zones exist within a planned residential development, the density may be transferred between designation and/or zones within the same development as necessary to provide for a superior development based upon good planning principles, and to promote the general welfare of the neighborhood and maximum benefit to the natural environment.
-In particular, such transfers are desirable where density is transferred from steep, hillside land to flatter, less visually sensitive properties where significantly less grading is required.
-In the case of such a density transfer, the overall maximum density shall not exceed that otherwise permitted by the General Plan designation(s) (See 19.780.050.B).
-The only exception is that density cannot be transferred from a non-RC zoned property to an RC zoned property.
-For purposes of this section, a project may consist of more than one underlying legal parent parcel; however, such parcels must be contiguous unless separated by an existing public or private street. - E. Density bonus for superior design.
-A PRD project may qualify for a density bonus up to the maximum shown in Table 19.780.050.B, provided that it meets the standards of Section 19.780.050.A, and satisfies the following criteria beyond those in 19.780.050.B. - 1.
-All single-family residential zones, other than RA-5 and RC: - a.
+A PRD project may qualify for a density bonus up to the maximum shown in Table 19.780.050.B, provided that it meets the standards of Section 19.780.050.A, and satisfies the following criteria beyond those in 19.780.050.B.

+- 1. All single-family residential zones, other than RA-5 and RC: - a.
 Evidence that the project can be certified in LEED, California Green Builder or an equivalent standard; and - b.
-Evidence shall be provided to document that the project includes a minimum of five of the following: - (1) Designate all streets, sidewalks and trails that are built as part of the project or serving the project directly as available for general public use and not gated.
-Gated areas and enclaves are NOT considered available for public use. - (2) Design the building orientation for solar design, including the following provisions: - a.
-The glazing area on the north- and south-facing walls of the building is at least 50 percent greater than the sum of the glazing area on the east- and west-facing walls. - b.
-The east-west axis of the building is within 15 degrees of due east-west. - c.
-The roof has a minimum of 450 square feet of south-facing area that is oriented appropriately for solar applications. - d.
-At least 90 percent of the glazing on the south-facing wall is completely shaded (using shading, overhangs, etc.) at noon on June 21 and unshaded at noon on December 21. - (3) Locate the project within quarter mile of 11 basic community resources (Table 19.780.050.A), within a one-half mile of 14 basic community resources (Table 19.780.050.A) and within a one-half mile of transit services that offer 30 or more transit rides per weekday (combined, bus and rail).
+Evidence shall be provided to document that the project includes a minimum of 5 of the following: - (1) Designate all streets, sidewalks and trails that are built as part of the project or serving the project directly as available for general public use and not gated.
+Gated areas and enclaves are NOT considered available for public use. - (2) Design the building orientation for solar design, including the following provisions: - (a) The glazing area on the north- and south-facing walls of the building is at least 50% greater than the sum of the glazing area on the east- and west-facing walls. - (b) The east-west axis of the building is within 15 degrees of due east-west. - (c) The roof has a minimum of 450 square feet of south-facing area that is oriented appropriately for solar applications. - (d) At least 90% of the glazing on the south-facing wall is completely shaded (using shading, overhangs, etc.) at noon on June 21 and unshaded at noon on December 21. - (3) Locate the project within 1⁄4 mile of 11 basic community resources (Table 19.780.050 A), within a 1⁄2 mile of 14 basic community resources (Table 19.780.050 A) and within a 1⁄2 mile of transit services that offer 30 or more transit rides per weekday (combined, bus and rail).

-Table 19.780.050 A Basic Community Resources Arts and entertainment center Bank Community or civic center
+Table 19.780.050 A Basic Community Resources

+Arts and entertainment center

+Bank

+Community or civic center

-Convenience store
+Convenience Store

 Daycare center

 Fire station

 Fitness center or gym

 Laundry or dry cleaner

 Library

 Medical or dental office

 Pharmacy

 Police station

 Post office

 Place of worship

 Restaurant

 School

 Supermarket

 Other neighborhood-serving retail

 Other office building or major employment center

-Note: Up to two of each type of community resource may be cour quarter mile may be counted as two community resources; four r
+Note: Up to two of each type of community resource may be

+counted.
+For example, two restaurants within 1/4 mile may be counted

+as two community resources; four restaurants also count as two.

-- a.
-Transit rides per weekday are calculated as follows: - i.
-Within one-half mile radius, count all the transit stops; - ii.
-Multiply each transit stop by the number of buses and/or trains that pass through that stop per day; then - iii. add the total number of rides available as each stop within one-half mile together.
+- (a) Transit rides per weekday are calculated as follows: - i.
+Within /2 mile radius, count all the transit stops; - ii.
+Multiply each transit stop by the number of buses and/or trains that pass through that stop per day; then - ii. aAdd the total number of rides available as each stop within 1⁄2 mile together.

-Example: If there are four bus stops, and at each bus stop the service frequency is half-hourly (48 times per day), the total transit rides per day is 192.
+Example: If there are 4 bus stops, and at each bus stop the service frequency is half-hourly (48 times per day), the total transit rides per day is 192.